tAN_logo4

 Letting Her Come to Him

 He'd been setting aside his savings for an umbrella, a thing to keep him cool in the latter summer months, something fashioned of a thing like bamboo, or something sturdy yet withal of beauty of form.
 Something with tassels.
 Certainly no metal.
-He’d hardly a need for an umbrella beside his favorite chair most hours a day, seeing the olive trees defused the sun with their narrow leaves; letting barely a dapple through, just enough, just a touch for him to be tepid, not scorched, eyesight kept right.
+He’d hardly a need for an umbrella beside his favorite chair most hours a day, seeing the olive trees diffused the sun with their narrow leaves; letting barely a dapple through, just enough, just a touch for him to be tepid, not scorched, eyesight kept right.
 Yet an umbrella would temper the off hours, serving a bridge between the shifting shadows of the olive tree and those cast by the house.
-He’d make good use of it then.
-The dog were less keen altogether on any dashes or touches or bits of sun in this heat, laid on the stoop beneath the awning, his head on his paws; the cat off in the brush, somewhere, or under one of the houses, somewhere, gathering dust in his fur as he would.
+He’d make good use of it then, he thought.
+The dog was less keen altogether on any dashes or touches or bits of sun in this heat, laid on the stoop beneath the awning, his head on his paws; the cat off in the brush, somewhere, or under one of the houses, somewhere, gathering dust in his fur as he would.

-In the space of a breath, the wind stilled and the moment drifted past, a reminder to Will that no feeling were final.
-He grabbed the book he’d left next to his chair and opened to the page marked by a dried trumpet flower.
-It wa'n't his nature to be happy, if any emotion were fixed in him it were worry but he wished to be resilient and glad as the trees; sitting there, feeling grounded as he’d had, Will could scarce lay his pen to more passages on the pages he read, each better than the last, each bracketed and underlined more.
-He took a nice sip of brew, notes of blackberry unfurling across the back of his tongue, and thought, "I'm rich!”(or high)—Will were positive, feeling a rush, surely this sensory bath were the pith of wealth and accomplishment, of love fulfilled.
+In the space of a breath, the wind stilled and the moment drifted past, a reminder to Will that no feeling was final.
+He grabbed a book left next to his chair and opened to the page marked by a dried trumpet flower.
+It wasn't his nature to be happy—if any emotion was fixed in him it was worry—but he wished to be resilient and glad as the trees.
+Sitting there, grounded as he'd felt all morning, grounded as he'd felt all year, Will could scarce lay his pen to more passages on the pages he read, each better than the last, each bracketed and underlined more.
+He took a nice sip of brew, notes of blackberry unfurling across the back of his tongue, and thought, I'm rich! (or high).
+Surely—Will was positive, feeling a rush—this sensory bath was the pith of wealth and accomplishment, of love fulfilled.
 And he envisioned Her sitting in a chair all Hers, or perhaps in his, beneath the dappled shade of the olive tree, a mug of that very coffee in Her lap.
-He’d approached from Her backside, enfolding Her in his embrace.
+He approached from Her backside, enfolding Her in his embrace.
 The phosphenes behind his closed eyelids swelling and pulsing with the thrum of their hearts.
-He’d wish for Her joy, silently pleading, 'may You find happiness.
-May You be spared suffering, save for that needful to grow and create as You do.'
+He’d wish for Her joy, silently pleading, may You find happiness.
+May You be spared suffering, save for that needful to grow and create as You do.
 When he released, She’d turn and he’d meet Her lips and he’d smile, considering Her bricks and the ways to lift them from Her as the trees had for him.
-There’d be misunderstandings, yes, all the time; yet if there were ever one he’d stand in accord with, it were Her.
+There’d be misunderstandings, yes, all the time; yet if there were ever one he’d stand in accord with, it was Her.

 PART 2

 Will’s shaving soap, housed in a fine maple box—a gift from the former missus, as beautiful a gift as he’d received ever—gave off a rosy fragrance, the bright scent blooming in the air like a fresh spring garden as Will swept his brush across the soap’s surface.
 He stared at his reflection in the mirror, turning his head this way and that; it’d been a time since the last, proper once-over.
-His beard were full and long, and white too like a Spanish moss.
+His beard was full and long, and white, too, like a Spanish moss.
 He’d worn his hair short and liked the contrast of a bigger beard, the way each side evenly weaved into it.
-He drew his lips tight, and with each stroke of the brush the lather embraced his neck; the warm bristles working the foam into a tight mousse; the nostalgia of it all billowed around him, with the steam and floral fragrance, until his resolve were broken—he cried, and laughs shared with his wife in the bathroom flickered in the mirror, memories of a home full with love.
-He had to remind himself it were most often filled with other things like weary sighs and sharp words.
+He drew his lips tight, and with each stroke of the brush the lather embraced his neck; the warm bristles working the foam into a tight mousse; the nostalgia of it all billowed around him, with the steam and floral fragrance, until his resolve was broken—he cried, and laughs shared with his wife in the bathroom flickered in the mirror, memories of a home full with love.
+He had to remind himself it was most often filled with other things like weary sighs and sharp words.
 There’s no use, he reminded himself, going on bound to love, going on wounding and forgiving, going on with contempt clinging like a stubborn stain.
-It were break apart or risk seeing their individual promise—the kick of excitement she got from a little thing like a carrot she grew, a seashell, nearly any flower; or the little regard he paid to the faults in those around him—the best of them lost to sarcastic scoffing and contemptuousness.
-“It will be filled with love again,” he reassured himself, dabbing olive oil under his puffy eyes; his crow's feet had become more talon, a testament to a smile so broad it raised his whole face to a big rumple.
+It was break apart or risk seeing their individual promise—the kick of excitement she got from a little thing like a carrot she grew, a seashell, nearly any flower; or the little regard he paid to the faults in those around him—the best of them lost to sarcastic scoffing and contemptuousness.
+It will be filled with love again, he reassured himself, dabbing olive oil under his puffy eyes; his crow's feet had become more talon, a testament to a smile so broad it raised his whole face to a big rumple.
 And with such a lather and a steam, his knife glided easily, so easily he scarce felt it pare away the stubble.
-He clenched his jaw to inspect; smiled to affirm he were still comely.
-Will’d aged, but aged well, he were positive—as a young man, he’d so wanted a face worth regard, and certainly it were, worthy of such regard now.
+He clenched his jaw to inspect; smiled to affirm he was still comely.
+Will’d aged, but aged well, he was positive.
+As a young man, he’d so wanted a face worth regard; certainly it was, now!—worthy of such regard.
 And for a moment he wore a look of pride, noticing himself under the flattering burn of a few Edison bulbs mounted besides the mirror while the water ran and his neck fizzed.
 Yes, the grizzle, the bit of ruggedness years gave his fresh face were a winning pair.
-His body, too, he mustn’t forget, were still fit and well tuned, to that day hadn’t let him down.
-Though, when Will walked or danced, his legs bent outwards as though a small horse were wedged between them; a price of having spent years hefting contraptions he’d cobbled together: watermills, threshing rigs, plows and such; always fixing’ or building or drawing a thing; and tightened and untightened enough bolts so his knuckles and wrists still were swollen near double.
+His body, too, he mustn’t forget, was still fit and well tuned, to that day hadn’t let him down.
+Though, when Will walked or danced, his legs bent outwards as though a small horse was wedged between them; a price of having spent years hefting contraptions he’d cobbled together: watermills, threshing rigs, plows and such; always fixing’ or building or drawing a thing; and tightened and untightened enough bolts so his knuckles and wrists still were swollen near double.

-As an engineer—a trade tough enough and so fraught with corruption it’d brought low many a men of sturdier constitution than Will’s—he learned early he wa’n’t fit for the affair, wa’n’t the sort to produce shoddy work, making something inefficient or impure for a few extra clams, not him, denying a thing its potential?—he’d sooner languish in bed and let death claim him.
-Or rather, the only thing felt good at all in a line like that—in a life like this—felt right or true, were doing right by it; a tricky thing when those entrusted to keep the course were having their palms greased for each corner cut.
-Better to kowtow to them, were what he’d thought, bend a knee, even, so he needn't bend on matters of quality or progressing the mechanics.
-He wa’n’t chasing change for its own sake, made certain it wa’n’t that, nor felt superior, nor lacked humility, (why, he’d known the bite of self-doubt often enough to stagger a horse)—he merely held to his sense of taste; felt there were those who knew how a thing ought to be—with the innovative vision to bring that understanding into functional reality—and there were those’d only rail against it, frightened of losing a grasp of authority they wielded, wary of anything that unsettled familiar things, or worse!—just too lily-livered.
+As an engineer—a trade tough enough and so fraught with corruption it’d brought low many a men of sturdier constitution than Will’s—he learned early he wasn’t fit for the affair, wasn’t the sort to produce shoddy work, making something inefficient or impure for a few extra clams, not him, denying a thing its potential?—he’d sooner languish in bed and let death claim him.
+Or rather, the only thing felt good at all in a line like that—in a life like this—felt right or true, was doing right by it; a tricky thing when those entrusted to keep the course were having their palms greased for each corner cut.
+Better to kowtow to them, was what he’d thought, bend a knee, even, so he needn't bend on matters of quality or progressing the mechanics.
+He wasn’t chasing change for its own sake, made certain it wasn’t that, nor felt superior, nor lacked humility (why, he’d known the bite of self-doubt often enough to stagger a horse)—he merely held to his sense of taste; felt there were those who knew how a thing ought to be—with the innovative vision to bring that understanding into functional reality—and there were those’d only rail against it, frightened of losing a grasp of authority they wielded, wary of anything that unsettled familiar things, or worse!—just too lily-livered.
 Over a decade in, he thought he had it figured; being well-accustomed to working under foot of all kinds of men, full of all kinds of self-centered ways, having found vehicles for asserting his own self-mastery everywhere it didn't have him scolded, ensuring the pride of fragile men didn’t hinder the work by setting aside his own; safeguarding, always, his belief every mechanism or apparatus be true to its purpose, safeguarding too his follow laborers, genuine craftsmen all of them.
 Will saw to it they all followed orders good, took the blame when they didn’t, and assured himself he, his chaps, and the men they’d worked for had an unspoken understanding…collectively they practiced futility and still produced the most dependable work around.
-Everyone won!—until those men, all it took really were two or three, grew resentful of the onus he’d took, viewing it an imposition rather’an a virtue.
-If he were so keen on taking the fall for others, they reckoned, they’d see to it he fell good and well.
+Everyone won!—until those men, all it took really was two or three, grew resentful of the onus he’d took, viewing it an imposition rather than a virtue.
+If he was so keen on taking the fall for others, they reckoned, they’d see to it he fell good and well.

 “And, Will,” the bastard sneered as Will turned, “whoever you keep will answer to me.”

 Like a toddler, Will stomped off (heels-first!) down the long, wood-paneled hallway, a deep-seated disdain for himself not far off, caught between the folly of falling into a damn pit and the lack of mettle to dig himself from it.
 He tried denying it, but knew, and felt, lingering in front of the wardrobe, the whole color of him had changed; in truth felt himself wither in an instant—old, drained, emasculated, identityless.
-The day’s vibrancy and energy swirled just beyond him; a betrayal it were, of both head and heart—the holy trinity he once completed—each fending for themselves as he pleaded to join arms.
+The day’s vibrancy and energy swirled just beyond him; a betrayal it was, of both head and heart—the holy trinity he once completed—each fending for themselves as he pleaded to join arms.
 Why does one do it?
 He thought.
 Am I completely mad?
 Why use the good shaving soap?
-Why in the world would I, of all people, go on a date even? —or court any further rejection again, ever?
-He’d seen his ex remarry, had seen what courtship had to offer a las.
+Why in the world would I, of all people, go on a date even?—or court any further rejection again, ever?
+He’d seen his ex remarry, had seen what courtship had to offer a lass.
 The very best of women deserved the most energetic of men; a man with the financial means to put forth decadent things, with the will to make each day new and fun; there were men with far-reaching social circles, men who were invited to events and extended invitations themselves.
 What did he have?—Will looked to his wardrobe, her side still empty, his shirts still pushed to the other.
-He did have a fine tailor, and fine shirts made with fine silks, he thought, wa’n’t a tailor but his could work with silk, certainly no other man could dress quite like he did—nor had the savvy to.
+He did have a fine tailor, and fine shirts made with fine silks, he thought, wasn’t a tailor but his could work with silk, certainly no other man could dress quite like he did—nor had the savvy to.
 That, he had.

-As he led Her to the dance floor, She took his arm and he were positive nothing could draw out the light in him like Her simplest acts of affection.
-A photographer stepped forward with a deferential nod, politely interrupting to capture the pair.
-She’s amazing, Will mused, as they leaned toward one another, offering a smile as the flashbulb burst.
-Her fragrance—were it copal resin or mesquite?
-Something wild, strong, tender too, like Her.
-And tuberose—yes, something delicate.
-She smelled rich (though She were far from rich)—this scent, which he suspected She made herself, such were Her way with things, hung in the air; a breath in and he’d been gripped in a heady rush, blurring his vision—had he fainted?—and when the fleeting daze set like the moon, his mood soared, sharp and bright.
-Could She see it gleaming through his eyes?—(She must’ve).
-He’d felt it warm beneath his skin, glowing.
-He were terrified, or maybe exhilarated, Will wa’n’t sure which; were there a difference even?
-A splash of her drink slipped over the rim as he spun her on the dance floor, and she took a quick sip, ready to spin again; threw a hand on Will’s shoulder and pulled him in, laughed and pushed him off.
+A splash of her drink slipped over the rim as he spun her on the dance floor, and she took a quick sip, ready to spin again; threw a hand on Will’s shoulder (was his shirt raw silk?) and she pulled him in, laughed and pushed him off.
 The music and the liquor moved through her; kicks of the bass drum sent ripples through her body like sonar through water, the pulses bouncing off craggy objects like her knees and ribs.
 She bounced lightly and her smile spread easily; the high-hats lifted her shoulders and when the snare snapped so did her wrists.
 The music guided her, showing her when to sway, when to spin.
-She fell into his arms, and his gaze held Her.
-“I will come to you,” she said and he asked what She meant.
+She fell into his arms, and his gaze held her.
+“I will come to you,” she said and he asked what she meant.
 “If I want to be affectionate,” she said in his ear, “if we’re to be affectionate, let me come to you.”
 His eyes looked hurt, more so than usual, so she pulled him in tight and let him caress her.
 So much had changed that he hadn’t known.
 Did he know how much she had to brace herself now for touch she didn’t want (which was nearly all touch)?
 Of course not.
-He hadn’t the slightest inkling what she’d done for him already—how, knowing the shift it caused in him, how he moved from intense to gay if she’d allowed him to touch her, and so she’d allowed him.
-“When I envision holding You,” he said, looking at Her so sharply and eagerly it made Her uneasy.
+He hadn’t the slightest inkling what she’d done for him already—how, knowing the shift it caused in him, knowing he moved from intense to gay if she’d allowed him to touch her, and so she’d allowed him.
+“When I envision holding You,” he said, looking at Her so sharply and eagerly She seemed uneasy.
 “I see the light in our chests growing so big and bright.
 I know if Your lips touched mine I’d feel it everywhere…even in my ankles.”
 She scowled and pulled away.
 “What’s wrong?” he asked, “that’s how I feel.”

 “How do you know that’s going on in my chest?” she scolded him for assuming.
 “Am I part of this feeling?
 It seems I don’t need to be there at all.
 You don’t even need me to entertain these feelings of yours!”